 Nest thermostat settings

 You’ll notice some settings are easy to change, and we’ve provided step-by-step instructions here.
-For more complex settings, we’ve provided links to detailed instructions.
+For more complex options, we’ve provided links to detailed instructions.

 Here's what to expect for each option in the settings menu: